phpeterson-usf/maketest/README.md

 ## Usage
 1. You'll want to use the `make` flags `-s` (silent) and `-k` (keep going past errors)
-2. There is a a `clean` target which removes the `.actual`, `.score`, and `.log` files.
-You'll want to use the `clean` target between test runs to get the correct score.

 ### Usage for Students
 1. If your project is in `/home/pi/project02-phpeterson` you can test it by saying (from the